anandbosedev/anandbosedev.github.io/_posts/2023-08-06-deep-dive-into-the-secrets-of-jetpack-compose.md

 ---
 Jetpack Compose is the modern technology built upon the solid foundation of Kotlin, which enables us to express the UI in a declarative way.
 The compose compiler abstracts and keeps us away from the heavy and complicated state management.
 In short, with Compose, we can express UI as a function of the underlying state and Compose compiler will do the rest for us.

-The following questions came to my mind when I started learning Compose.
+<a name="questions"></a>The following questions came to my mind when I started learning Compose.

 1. How Compose do the state management under the hood?
 2. Why `@Composable` functions are not callable from outside of the compose world?